-We believe that crime should be fought proactively by preventing or minimizing opportunities for it to be committed.
-The Institute's crime prevention programs are based upon the dual concept of eliminating or minimizing criminal opportunities whenever possible, and encouraging students, faculty, and staff to be responsible for their own and other community member's safety.
+We believe crime should be fought proactively by preventing or minimizing opportunities for it to be committed.
+The Institute's crime prevention programs are based upon the dual concept of eliminating or minimizing criminal opportunities whenever possible and encouraging students, faculty, and staff to be responsible for their and other community members' safety.

-During fall orientations, held in August, Pratt students are informed about the services offered by the Department of Public Safety.
-In-person and web-based presentations provide ways to maintain personal safety and security both on and off campus.
-New students are provided with crime prevention strategies and resources available both on campus and in surrounding neighborhoods.
+During fall orientations in August, Pratt students are informed about the Department of Public Safety's services.
+Inperson and web-based presentations provide ways to maintain personal safety and security on and off campus.
+New students are provided with crime prevention strategies and resources available on campus and surrounding neighborhoods.
 Similar information is made available to Pratt's new employees.